FunnelKit

 add product to WooCommerce direct checkout, WooCommerce checkout url

 Feel free to adjust product quantities or offer separate discounts from here.
-We shared the complete process in this blog.

 Ready to Use a WooCommerce Checkout URL?